Camille Cléroux: Jean Rock

-Jean Rock, a troubled young woman who suffered from seizures and had frequent spats with her family, met Cléroux in June 1992 while he was working as a dishwasher at a diner.
+Jean Rock met Cléroux in June 1992 while he was working as a dishwasher at an Ottawa diner.
 The couple's common-law marriage was unstable, with the two separating several times because of Cléroux's physically and emotionally abusive behaviour.
-One day in the fall of 2003, Cléroux took Rock out on a walk through a wooded area near the Walkley Rail Yard, where he beat her to death with a rock and buried her in a shallow grave.
+One day in the fall of 2003, Cléroux took Rock out on a walk through a wooded area near Walkley Rail Yard, where he beat her to death with a rock and buried her in a shallow grave.
 In an attempt to cover up Rock's murder, Cléroux paid a female acquaintance to write letters in Rock's name to her family.
 In the letters, sent 2-3 times a year between 2004 and 2010, the forger claimed that Rock had left Cléroux and was now living with a truck driver named Pierre.
-Later letters claimed that she had given birth to a daughter and two sons and even included photos of the purported children.
+Later letters claimed that she had given birth to several sons and daughters and even included photos of the purported children.
 Because of this deceit, she was never declared missing.

 In 2004, the area where Rock's remains were buried was being developed into housing.
-Fearing the grave could be discovered, Cléroux dug up Rock's remains and moved them to a new grave on the other side of the railroad tracks.
-In 2006, when he noticed that animals had tried to take Rock's bones, Cléroux put them in a produce bag and used a shopping cart to move them all the way to the Bronson Bridge spanning the Rideau Canal.
+Fearing the grave could be discovered, Cléroux dug up Rock's remains and moved them to a new grave on the other side of the rail yard.
+In 2006, when he noticed that animals had been disturbing the grave, Cléroux collected Rock's remains in a produce bag and used a shopping cart to transport them all the way to the Bronson Bridge spanning the Rideau Canal.
 After weighting the bag with some stones, he threw it into the water.
 The remains were discovered in October of that year when the canal was drained, but they could not be identified.

 Paula Leclair

-By 2010, Cléroux was living at a nearby high-rise building where he was neighbours with 64-year-old Paula Leclair.
+By 2010, Cléroux had moved to a nearby high-rise building where he was neighbours with Paula Leclair.
 Cléroux was jealous that Leclair's apartment was more spacious and had a better view.
 He asked Leclair to give him the apartment, but she refused.
-On May 20, 2010, he asked Leclair to accompany him on a walk near Fairlea Park.
+On May 20, he asked Leclair to accompany him on a walk near Fairlea Park.
 Upon entering the woods, Cléroux forced her to a shallow grave with a knife he had stolen from the diner where he worked.
-After they reached the grave, he stabbed Leclair in the back and hit her in the head with a rock.
+When they reached the grave, he stabbed Leclair in the back and hit her in the head with a rock.
 After burying the body and taking her keys, Cléroux returned to the apartment where he started gathering Leclair's belongings and throwing them into a dumpster.
 When questioned about her whereabouts, he claimed that Leclair had recently won the lottery and was on vacation at Walt Disney World in Florida and, upon returning to Canada, she would move in with her son at his new apartment in Gatineau.